Giraut/freecad_streamdeck_addon/README.md

 - streamdeck
 - Pillow

 *Note: If you use a FreeCAD AppImage, the addon may not find the streamdeck package on your system.
-You can solve the problem by installing it directly in the directory the addon was installed in with `python -m pip install --target=<directory>`.*
+You can solve the problem by installing it directly into the directory the addon was installed in with `python -m pip install --target=<directory>`.*